 - As a doctor, I should be able to login into patient’s account, so that I can view his/her medical history.

-Here are the 5 key components of any user story:
+Here are a few key components of any user story:

-- Title: A single line short description of the user story, that defines the high-level purpose of the story.
+- Title: A single line short description of the user story.

 - Acceptance Criteria: The detailed description of the user story that explains the 3Ws (described above) – who, what and why.
-This also includes any added details, such as detailed descriptions, attached documents, screen shots, mockups, work flows etc. A story is truly considered Done-Done, if this criteria is met.
-This is more like a trust-contract between the product owner and the team.
+This also includes any added details, such as detailed descriptions, attached documents, screen shots, mockups, work flows etc. A story is truly considered Done, if this criteria is met.
+This is more like a contract between the product owner and the team.

 - Story Points: This number attached to the user story is a measure of complexity or how difficult a story is to implement.
 I mostly use fibonacci series (1,2,3,5,8…) to estimate user stories.